 Data Binding in Blazor MultiColumn ComboBox Component

 The MultiColumn ComboBox can retrieve data from either local data sources or remote data services.
-To connect local data, use the DataSource property.
-For remote data binding, utilize the DataManager.
+To connect local data, use the DataSource property with an IEnumerable-compatible source.
+For remote data, create a DataManager instance configured with an adaptor and assign it to DataSource.

-• TItem - Specifies the type of the datasource of the MultiColumn ComboBox component.
+• TItem - Specifies the data model type for items in the MultiColumn ComboBox.

 Binding local data